dafny-lang/dafny/docs/DafnyRef/Types.md

 The body of a constructor contains two sections, an initialization phase and a post-initialization phase, separated by a `new;` statement.
 If there is no `new;` statement, the entire body is the initialization phase.
-The initialization phase is intended to initialize field variables.
+The initialization phase is intended to initialize field variables that were not given values in their declaration; it may not reassign to fields that do have initializers in their declarations.
 In this phase, uses of the object reference `this` are restricted;
 a program may use `this`